Todd-Owen-Mpeli/toddblue-website/README.md

 However, I will be required to build features, functions and have a minimum understanding of design principles, example the difference between padding and margin.

+Image Optimization for Web Performance without Losing Quality..
+I reduced the product images resolution from (2024px by 2024px) down to (1280px by 1280px).

 # Deployment

 Deployed with vercel here: